Client: Valley Transit Authority

 Cost: $70 Million

 One enters the Station through glass-covered portals that exhibit a cutting edge design of steel and glass.
 The glass roof of the portals is elegantly diaphanous in that the glass is supported only at the four corners of each sheet and has no edge mullions.
 Two flanking towers clad in metal and translucent glass act as supports for the glass canopy and also serve as enclosures for the accessible elevator and air intake and exhaust shafts.
-From the portals passengers arrive in a space that is open to the full height of the station box with a ceiling of closely spaced thin vertical perforated metal panels shaped in the form of a wave continuing from one end of the concourse to the other.
+From the portals, passengers arrive in a space that is open to the full height of the station box with a ceiling of closely spaced thin vertical perforated metal panels shaped in the form of a wave continuing from one end of the concourse to the other.
 The walls are clad in white porcelain enamel panels with crystallized glass accents.
-The walls can be used for backlit graphic displays, advertisements, and/or art opportunities.
+The walls can be used for backlit graphics displays, advertisements, and/or art opportunities.